Embarcadero/RADStudio11Demos/Object Pascal/VCL/WebBrowser/Edge/Readme.md

 This sample Delphi application demonstrates the use of the `TEdgeBrowser` VCL component.

 `TEdgeBrowser` is a successor to `TWebBrowser`.
 Where `TWebBrowser` uses the Internet Explorer WebBrowser control as its browser UI, `TEdgeBrowser` uses Edge browser's WebView2 control.
-Because if this `TEdgeBrowser` relies on:
+Because of this `TEdgeBrowser` relies on:

 1.  the Edge browser being installed
 2.  the WebView2 control loader DLL being available (part of the Microsoft WebView2 SDK)